nawafAlsaadi/DevBuddy/AutoCRUD.Presentation/README.md

 ## Features

-- CRUD Operations: Automatically generate classes that support all CRUD operations for your database models.
+- CRUD Operations: Automatically generate classes that support all CRUD operations for your models.
 - Faker Support: Easily generate Faker classes to produce realistic and random data for testing.
 DevBuddy utilizes the Bogus library, a popular and powerful tool for creating fake data.
-- Simple, flexible, and easy to use.

 ---